yglcode/cdk-stack-resource-rename/README.md

 `cdk -c alias=a1 deploy  `
 will create a stack: my-stack-a1 with my-bucket-a1.

-To create more stacks: my-stack-a2 with my-bucket-a2, my-stack-a3 with my-bucket-a3:
+To create more stacks: my-stack-a2 / my-bucket-a2, my-stack-a3 / my-bucket-a3:

 `cdk -c alias=a2 deploy`